Vdem07/Simple-PyQt5-browser/README.md

 2. Navigation Controls: Back, forward, reload, and home buttons for navigation.
 3. URL Bar: A URL bar to enter website addresses.
 4. Close Tabs: Close tabs with a single click.
-5. Custom Tab Bar: Customize the size and shape of the tabs.

 # Usage
 1. To open a new tab, double-click on the tab bar or click the "New tab" button.